 Why a Paralegal Studies Major?
 The Paralegal Profession holds jobs for the future.

-The United States Department of Labor reported, in its 2010-2011 Occupational Outlook Handbook, that: "Employment of paralegals and legal assistants is projected to grow 28 percent between 2008 and 2018, much faster than the average for all occupations."
+The United States Department of Labor reported, in its 2014 Occupational Outlook Handbook, that: "Employment of paralegals and legal assistants is projected to grow 8 percent from 2014 to 2024 ('...').
+This occupation attracts many applicants, and competition for jobs will be strong.
+Experienced, formally trained paralegals with strong computer and database management skills should have the best job prospects."

 Who is a Paralegal?